Most of the time, you will be working with affiliate networks to find offers for campaigns.

 The mangers can be your “insider” as to what’s going on in the industry.

-The will know what your traffic is like and offers you have done well with, in the past.
+They will know what your traffic is like and what offers you have done well within the past.

 An offer may be “Hot” on the network but not for your type of traffic.

-There are rules you must follow with every offer and part of the affiliate manager's role is to make sure you are following the rule and not doing anything that is illegal.
+You must follow the rules with every offer.
+Part of the affiliate manager's role is to ensure you follow the rules and not do anything illegal.

 They will be checking your campaign and traffic quality and be the liaison between the advertiser and you.

-Keep in mind they are making money of your conversions and ultimately want you to succeed.
+Always remember, they are making money off your conversions and ultimately want you to succeed.

-Simple as this the more money you make the more they make.
+It's as simple as this, the more money you make, the more money they make!

-- Easy to get a hold of via Skype (we use SKYPE in affiliate world)
+- Easy to get a hold of via Skype (we use SKYPE in the affiliate world)

 - Honesty and Transparency